MADDY312/quoala_assignment_backend/README.md

             for the ocr, and the results improved drastically
             <br>-**One other problem tesseract ocr** is that it **requires tesseract executable** so, i foresaw this issue, because this generally causes problem in deployment as we need to download it using linux,and i have faced duch problems before when trying to download chrome.exe on aws ec2(faced a lot of problem but ultimately downloaded it),
             moreover this time i was thinking of using pythonwnywhere which requires us to take manual permission to get any thirdparty app downloaded.
 Thankfully, its already installed in pyhtonanywhere env, so this was not a roadblock for me but many may face problems in such cases.
-            <br> **Not used SpringBoot**: I have done a lots and lots of coding in java and particularly in springboot framework, so my first choice for the restcontroller was spring boot and i integrated it too, but **problem came in deployment**,
+            <br> **Not used SpringBoot**: I have done a lots and lots of coding in java and particularly in springboot framework, so my first choice for the mongo restcontroller was spring boot and i integrated it too with python, but **problem came in deployment**,
-            i planned to use elasticbeanstalk and after spending countless hours,i ended up with a pool of errors, therefore decided to reduce complexity and move on with python itsel and since we didnt had any extensive use of mongodb, i decided to integrate it with python itself, and it worked like a charm....
+            I planned to use aws elasticbeanstalk and after spending countless hours,i ended up with a pool of unknown bugs, therefore decided to reduce complexity and move on with python itself , i decided to integrate the api services to  python flask itself, and it worked like a charm....

 **problems occured but resolved**
          <br> --major problems came in deployment